vas3k/home-assistant-berlin-transport/README.md

 1. Search for your stop.
 Partial matches are supported — up to 15 relevant stops will be listed.
 1. Select the stop you want to monitor.
 1. (Optional) Configure additional parameters:
     - Direction: Use `stop_id` to filter departures by direction.
-Provide the stop_id of the line’s final destination.
+Provide the stop_id of stop along the intended lines or their final destination.
 Multiple values can be specified using a comma-separated list.
 See [below](#how-do-i-find-my-stop_id) for how to find the `stop id`.
     - Exclude stops: List of `stop_id` which should be excluded.
 Use if BVG/VBB is returning departures from nearby stops.
 Multiple values can be specified using a comma-separated list.
     - Duration: Defines how many minutes into the future departures should be fetched.
 Default is 10 minutes.
     - Walking time: Enter the time needed to walk to the stop.
 This prevents unreachable departures from being shown.